fuj1w4r4/fuj1w4r4.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
 title: You're up and running!
+published: true
 ---
+i dunno man this is first blog post...

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).